Virgin Galactic's Branson calls his upcoming spaceflight a 'pinch-me moment'

 By joining the flight on July 11, Branson has positioned himself to beat rival entrepreneur Jeff Bezos into space by nine days.

-Bezos, founder of the retail giant Amazon.com Inc (AMZN.O), will be on board the suborbital flight of the New Shepard spacecraft of his own private rocket company, Blue Origin, on July 20.
+Bezos, founder of the retail giant Amazon.com Inc, will be on board the suborbital flight of the New Shepard spacecraft of his own private rocket company, Blue Origin, on July 20.

 Branson denied he and Bezos were in a contest to see who would go up first, however.